Neethi (1972 film): Plot

 Surmounting many obstacles, Raja arranged the marriage of the sister with her childhood sweetheart.
 With the help of a benevolent police force and the judge, Raja thwarted attempts by the landlord to seize the family's land and that of other villagers who have mortgaged their land with him.
 The farmer's widow, however, can not forgive Raja for having killed her husband.

 Things take a dramatic turn for the worse when Raja is framed and arrested for the accidental death of Radha's drunken grandfather.
 At the same time, the landlord has the lush harvest produced by Raja and other villagers covertly set ablaze and has Radha kidnapped, primarily to punish Raja.
 The widow who has been working in the landlord's Ice Factory thinking, he is an honourable man, witnessed the misdeeds of the landlord and finally realised his mistake.
-She rescued Radha, but is instead trapped by the landlord, who tries to rape her.
+She rescues Radha, but is instead trapped by the landlord, who tries to rape her.
 Meanwhile, Raja stages an escape from his holding cell with the help of Radha, and comes to Seetha's rescue in the nick of time.
 He confronts the landlord and violently assaults him as payback.
 The Police show up and arrest the landlord for his role in defrauding the villagers and destroying their harvest.

 The deceased farmer's family finally accepted Raja as one of their own and arranged his marriage with Radha.
 Finally, Raja completed his two years imprisonment successfully.
 Police arrive to escort him back to town.
-He asks the judge to let him serve a life sentence, and the judge smiles, justified that his experiment has been successful.
+He asks the judge to let him serve a life sentence, and the judge smiles, justifying that his experiment has been successful.
 In the end, villagers welcome Raja and celebrate him.
-Children and the dog reunite with Raja.
+The children and the dog reunite with Raja.
 The family members of the deceased farmer and Ponnamma are reunited.
 Furthermore, Radha and Raja are united.